Nelbert442/dero-golang-pool/README.md

 	"hashrateExpiration": "3h",		// TTL for workers stats, usually should be equal to large hashrate window from API section.
 NOTE: Use "0s" for infinite expiration time

+	"storeMinerStatsInterval": "5s",	// How often to run WriteMinerStats() to sync MinersMap and DB of all current miners.
+[Do not put this value in milliseconds, leave at least >= 1s, 2 is better]

 	"upstreamCheckInterval": "5s",  // How often to poll upstream (daemon) for successful connections

 	/*